 GIRLS TO LADIES

-Girls to Ladies is our newest program created in 2019 that aims to make a difference in the lives of elementary age to teenage girls in the West Alabama area.
+Girls to Ladies is our newest program created in 2019 that aims to make a difference in the lives of middle school to teenage girls in the West Alabama area.
 Organized by 3 University of Alabama students, the mission is to change the lives of young females by focusing on the areas of character, confidence, peer pressure and bullying.